Clarity

 What format should a favicon be?

 The traditional format is .ico, which browsers have supported since the early 2000s.
 Modern practice uses PNG files at multiple sizes, with .ico as a fallback for older browsers.
-SVG favicons are increasingly supported and scale perfectly at any size.
+SVG favicons are increasingly supported and scale perfectly at any size — plus they can adapt to dark mode using CSS media queries.
+The recommended approach is to provide all three: SVG as primary, PNG for Apple/Android platforms, and ICO as the universal fallback.

 Why isn't my favicon showing up?

-Common causes: (1) wrong file path in the <link> tag, (2) browser cache showing the old icon — try incognito mode, (3) file not in the web root directory, (4) favicon.ico blocked in robots.txt.
-Use the RealFaviconGenerator Checker to diagnose.
+Common causes: (1) wrong file path in the <link> tag — double-check the href matches where the file is actually hosted, (2) browser cache showing the old icon — try incognito mode or hard refresh with Ctrl+Shift+R, (3) file not in the web root directory, (4) favicon.ico blocked in robots.txt, (5) incorrect MIME type set by your server — the server should return image/x-icon for ICO files and image/png for PNG files.
+Use the RealFaviconGenerator Checker to diagnose the specific issue.

-A favicon is not a direct ranking factor, but it affects how your site appears in Google's mobile search results (Google displays favicons next to every search result on mobile).
-A missing or broken favicon can make your listing appear less professional compared to competitors.
+A favicon is not a direct ranking factor in Google's algorithm.
+However, it significantly affects how your site appears in Google's mobile search results — Google displays favicons next to every organic listing on mobile.
+A missing or broken favicon means your listing shows a generic globe icon, which can reduce click-through rates compared to competitors with branded favicons.
+Since click-through rate influences rankings indirectly through user engagement signals, a strong favicon contributes to your overall SEO performance.

 Can I use a PNG instead of ICO for my favicon?